GenerateNU/tomoji/docs/BACKEND.md

 | `companyQuery` / `companyMutation`   | a company user     | `ctx.user`, `ctx.orgId` |
 | `operatorQuery` / `operatorMutation` | a Tomoji operator  | `ctx.user`              |

-Use these instead of the raw `query` and `mutation` functions when you can. **Choosing the correct builder should handle the authorization for the route.** If you find yourself manually checking a user's role inside the handler, there is probably a better builder for that route.
+Use these instead of the raw `query` and `mutation` functions.
+It proves the caller is signed in, synced, active, and of the right account type.
+Note that additional access checks may be necessary to ensure that sensitive company data is not leaked.

 Authorization should always happen on the server.
 Never accept a `userId` from the client to determine what someone is allowed to do.
 Derive the caller's identity from `ctx` instead.